mfaani/mfaani/content/posts/clean-codes/refactoring-tips.md

     The point I'm trying to make is, even because you think someone's code needs a major refactor, don't think that person's insight has no value.
 For me it had the most.
 - Add documentation.
 Documentation have a huge rubber-🐤 effect.
 - Add new variables
-- You shouldn't be doing similar things in different ways
+- You shouldn't be doing similar things in different (parallel) ways/
-    - You shouldn't exit by calling `A.exit` and then also doing `A.b.exit`, unless it refers back to `A.exit`.
+    - You shouldn't exit by calling `A.exit` and then also doing `A.b.exit`, unless it refers back to `A.exit`. or calls the identical function that `A.exit` calls.
 I know you're looking at the code and are like, that's easy to grasp.
     - It is easy to grasp.
 But it's not easy to reason with.
+Tracking a single code path is easier vs. tracking two.
+You don't know why/where its hit.
+Or why you have two.
     - It's better to have a single point of entry and single code-point of exit.
+    - To say it differently: you shouldn't have parallel code paths that do similar things.
+You can start from two different points.
+But you need to make them join **immediately**.
 - Computed properties are great
     - Try finding identify what was it truly that the decision was based off of.
 Example: You reload the home screen for a certain enum (Ex successful activation).
 However the real reason you reload the Home screen isn't because it's a successful response.
 It's because an activation resulted in **change**
 - As you do QA/unit-test you may learn new things about your architecture.
 If that happens then you might need to update your diagrams again.